 The University of York Drama Society is dedicated to providing both a platform for young creatives as well as high-quality productions that exceed the stereotypes of university theatre.
 We believe that it is our role to create theatre that is both an important learning tool for the creators and an enriching experience for the audience.
 DramaSoc is a platform for actors, directors, producers, writers, technicians, stage hands and designers to band together to create theatre in any form you want to explore.

 Over the years we’ve had a wide range of members, including Simon Stephens, Anthony Horowitz, Nick Payne and Greg Dyke, ex-chancellor of the university, all going on to achieve distinguished, successful careers.

-In the past couple of years alone we have put on everything from experimental improvised pieces to CBBC-inspired musicals in our Open Drama Nights.
+In the past couple of years alone we have put on everything from experimental improvised pieces to CBBC-inspired musicals in our Original Drama Nights.
 Meanwhile, our weekend shows have ranged from innovative Shakespeare adaptations to new takes on shows that are just a few years removed from their west end debuts.